 So the case for change is both moral and practical.
-A business-as-usual approach is very likely to make the world less safe for all its people, and as the world becomes more interconnected, the effects of insecurity will be widely felt.
+A business-as-usual approach is very likely to make the world less safe for all its people, and, as the world becomes more interconnected, the effects of insecurity will be widely felt.

 Violence and insecurity affect the whole world, but some societies have been able to make choices that have helped them to become less violent and more peaceful than others.
 These societies tend to value cooperation over conflict, do not harbour ambitions of ‘world power’ status, and are economically more equitable.
 For more about the attributes of peaceful societies, see the Positive Peace Reports of the Global Peace Index.

 Certainly, war is the shame of humanity, but it can be prevented and it can also be ended.
-Various treaties have helped to bring peace to societies wracked by violence, safeguard human rights, abolish certain weapons of mass destruction, constrain justifications for war and the way it is fought, and de-escalate tensions that could have led to catastrophe.
+Various treaties have helped to bring peace to societies wracked by violence, to safeguard human rights, to abolish certain weapons of mass destruction, to constrain justifications for war and the way it is fought, and to de-escalate tensions that could have led to catastrophe.
 So yes, the problems we face are severe indeed, but the history of many major gains shows that, individually and collectively, we have the wit to make better choices… if we want to.

 One of the problems of some ‘utopian’ visions is that they expect people to behave well, as if human nature will be better in the future than it is now.
 Rethinking the meaning of ‘security’ does not mean wishing away problems, however, but dealing better with the ones we have.
 We are not proposing a utopian blueprint, but a set of principles that could guide a positive shift in the way major choices are made in future, so that the fundamental needs of people and planet are met more effectively and more humanely.

 There is rarely a quick fix.
 Opportunities to end violence or abusive practices depend on many things: the unique characteristics and culture of a society, the underlying factors that drive violence, and external influences.
-Relying mainly on military means for political change is rarely successful and normally makes the situation worse, as interventions in Afghanistan, Iraq and Libya show.
+Relying mainly on military means for political change is rarely successful and normally makes the situation worse, as interventions in Afghanistan, Iraq and Libya have shown.
 Powerful states also often manipulate an armed conflict for their own ends; much international involvement in the war in Syria is an example.
 They may also actively support repressive governments – UK arms sales to Bahrain and Saudi Arabia, for example, signal to these states that repression of their people has no real costs internationally.